Analyzing your Diary mission

 - Export bubble charts by clicking the download icon in the lower left corner of the bubble chart.

-Learn more about the Analysis view.
+Learn more about the Open-Ended Responses view.

 Click the “Map” icon (it looks like a map pin!) to see the different locations that your entries are coming from.
 This feature is based off of scouts' locations when they submit an entry; if they have opted out of geo-location, their entries will not show up here.